ojullien/Apache2.4/README.md

 - app.tld: contains the name-based vhost configuration for a PHP application.
 - api.tld: contains the name-based vhost configuration for a mixed static website and PHP application.
 - redirect.tld: contains the configuration for a redirection.
+- reverseproxy.tld: configuration sample for a reverse proxy. proxy_module and proxy_http_module or proxy_http2_module are required.
 - loader.conf: one file to rule them all.

 ### How to setup the site templates